hucancode/hucancode/src/posts/rules-for-a-knight.md

 ### 11. Patience

-A hurried mind is an addled mind; it cannot see clearly or hear precisely.
+A hurried mind is an addled mind.
 A knight makes time his ally.
 There is a moment for action, and with a clear mind that moment is obvious.

 ### 12. Justice